Neuro-Linguistic Programming and the Senses

-As you already know, people have five sense to relate to the world that surrounds them: smell, taste, touch, sight, and sound.
-In general, every one of us uses a sense or two more than another to interact with our environment and to get information from it.
+As you know, people have five sense to relate to the world around them: smell, taste, touch, sight, and sound.
+In general, all of us use one or two senses more than the others to interact with our environment and to get information from it.
 What is your strongest sense?
 The Neuro-Linguistic Programming theory says that your dominant sense determines your perception of the world.

 1. Visual People

 Are you someone that need absolute silence when you are reading or studying?
 It is very common for people with more visual dominance to need silence to be able to concentrate.
 Visual people often play music to relax when driving, but when they are looking for an exact address or need to be more alert, they turn off the radio to be calmer and more focused.

 These are extremely observant people with a lot of energy.
 They value details and rarely miss a thing.
 When they need to memorize things, they like to have notes that they can read.
 Being in a park or in the forest helps them relax.
 They enjoy peace and tranquility.

 You might like: Solitude is Enjoyable When You Seek It

 Do you tend to express your thoughts out loud?
 Some people may be surprised by this habit, but it is actually quite common.
 You verbalize things and talk to yourself.
 It is also common if you have an auditory personality that you like to listen to other people.
 The easiest way for you to memorize things is to listen to someone speak.
 You rarely write things down.

 There are also people with very expressive personalities.
 They are good communicators.
 Nothing gets past them.
 Auditory people can follow a conversation as they listen to music at the same time.
 They can do a lot of things at the same time.
 This is different from visual people, who sometimes find it hard to concentrate if there is too much going on.

 3. Kinesthetic People